ansys/pystk/doc/source/api/ansys/stk/core/vgt/VectorGeometryToolPointCovarianceGrazing.rst

 .. py:class:: ansys.stk.core.vgt.VectorGeometryToolPointCovarianceGrazing

-   Bases: py:obj:`~ansys.stk.core.vgt.IVectorGeometryToolPointCovarianceGrazing`, py:obj:`~ansys.stk.core.vgt.IVectorGeometryToolPoint`, py:obj:`~ansys.stk.core.vgt.ITimeToolTimeProperties`, py:obj:`~ansys.stk.core.vgt.IAnalysisWorkbenchComponent`
+   Bases: :py:class:`~ansys.stk.core.vgt.IVectorGeometryToolPointCovarianceGrazing`, :py:class:`~ansys.stk.core.vgt.IVectorGeometryToolPoint`, :py:class:`~ansys.stk.core.vgt.ITimeToolTimeProperties`, :py:class:`~ansys.stk.core.vgt.IAnalysisWorkbenchComponent`

    The point of closest approach to the surface of the specified position covariance ellipsoid surface along a defined direction.
 Position covariance must be available for a vehicle object to be considered a possible target for this option.